NandhaKishorM/Covid-19-drug-discovery-using-RNN-LSTMS-stack-augmented-RNN-and-RL-powered-by-Microsoft-Azure/README.md

 * pip install xgboost
 * pip install jupyter notebook

-# Demo using microsoft azure
+# Training using microsoft azure
 * Use the ml notebook instance powered by GPU
 * clone this repo
 * and use demo.ipynb notebook to run and test

-# Demo local sytem
+# Training using local system

 * open terminal/cmd
 * type jupyter notebook